NZR Staff Housing

 Introduction

-The subject of Railway Housing is well covered in the publication Railway Houses of New Zealand by Bruce Shalders (2017), but understandably, lacks any attempt to create a full record of railway housing.
+The subject of Railway Housing is recorded in the publication Railway Houses of New Zealand by Bruce Shalders (2017), and focuses on Architectural Branch houses built between 1922 and 1928 so understandably, lacks any attempt to create a full record of railway housing.
 Much of that information is probably very difficult (or impossible) to find now, but it is surprising where some can still be found.
 A major source must be the many plans that were produced in the drawing offices attached to each District or Resident Engineer's office.
 While many houses will have had a unique drawing created, they will only represent a small portion of all the houses owned at some stage.
-Many houses were built to a standard drawing,with small variations to suit the site or function, others were purchased as built houses and may never have had a drawing prepared, still others were classified 'State Houses', allocated to 'Railways', so while the Railways did not actually own them, they controlled who occupied them, up to the point that they no longer needed them.
+Many houses were built to standard drawings, with small variations to suit the site or function, others were purchased as built houses and may never have had a drawing prepared, still others were classified 'State Houses', allocated to 'Railways', so while the Railways did not actually own them, they controlled who occupied them, up to the point that they no longer needed them.

-This wiki is perhaps the first practical place to record the locations of the thousands of Railway houses that must have existed over a period of more than 100 years.
-For practical reasons the existence of a particular house best belongs on the Station page where the house existed.
-A link can be made from there to a unique page for each house if desired.
-That will leave this page available to record more general things about staff housing, plus some tables for each of the early districts where an attempt can be made to recreate the very early house registers.
+This wiki is perhaps the first practical place to attempt to record the locations of the thousands of Railway houses and huts that must have existed over a period of more than 100 years.
+The data about particular houses and huts will be stored in a unique table in the Cargo database from where information can be queried for use on a variety of pages.
+The existence of a particular house should be able to be checked on the Station page where the house existed, so that is where most of the details should eventually be able to be found.
+A link will always be available to create a unique page for any house if desired.
+That will leave this page available to record more general things about staff housing, plus information about the early districts and their lists, with an attempt made to recreate the very early house registers.